ttt-alexr/salesFORCED/stylus/README.md

-# Apply custom CSS to Salesforce Case and List views
+# Easily modify SalesForce Case and List views for a better experience!
 ![](StylusMods.png)
 1. Download the Stylus browser extension and install it
    - [Stylus for Edge or Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en)